Julie Andrews: 1997–present: Children's entertainment and later roles

 Beginning in December 2020, Andrews voiced the narrator Lady Whistledown in the Netflix period drama series Bridgerton.
 In 2022, Andrews narrated the film The King's Daughter for Gravitas Ventures.
 She recorded her narration in 2020.
 A few weeks later she was announced to be the narrator.
-On 9 June 2022, Andrews was honoured by the American Film Institute with a Lifetime Achievement Award, where she reflected on her career, and had tributes by multiple artists.

-Also in 2022, she reprised her role as Gru's mother in Minions: The Rise of Gru.
+On 9 June 2022, Andrews was honoured by the American Film Institute with a Lifetime Achievement Award, where she reflected on her career and received tributes by multiple artists.
+The same year, she reprised her role as Gru's mother in Minions: The Rise of Gru.

+In April 2023, Andrews participated in the NBC primetime special Carol Burnett: 90 Years of Laughter + Love where she paid tribute to her friend Carol Burnett.
+The same year, she also made a featured taped appearance on the primetime CBS special Dick Van Dyke: 98 Years of Magic, wherein she told the story of working alongside Van Dyke in the 1964 film Mary Poppins.

+In September 2025, Andrews won an Emmy for her voicework as Lady Whistledown on Bridgerton.